A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Proposed Solution

 Since we can only robustly predict the robust reachable sets, $\hat{\mathcal{R}}_{k}$ prevents us from deterministically evaluating the tracking index $I(l_i, l_j)$ at the next time instant using a single vector approach.
 Consequently, the following index $J$ is defined:

 where $vol(\cdot)$ computes the volume of a set and $J_{k+1}$ defines a weighted sum of the tracking index based on the volume overlap between the uncertain prediction set and the Voronoi regions.
 Then, the open-loop tracking controller is kept active until one of the following stopping conditions is verified: \begin{enumerate} \item $\hat{\mathcal{R}}_{k+1} \notin \mathcal{X}_{\eta}.$ Such a condition implies that $u_k,$ if applied to the plant, could bring the state of the plant outside of the admissible controller regions \item $J_{k+1}>J_{k}.$ This condition implies that the robust tube containing the state trajectory is moving toward regions with higher tracking performance loss (according to the index $I$). \end{enumerate} When one of the two conditions above arises, the \textit{TS} is instructed to replace $u_k$ with an invalid $u_k \in \mathcal{U}$ to activate the emergency controller intentionally (see Section~\ref{sec:safety_verification}).
-Given the above results, the logic of the tracking supervisor has been summarized in Algorithm.~\ref{algorithm:tracking_supervisor}.
+Given the above results, the logic of the tracking supervisor has been summarized in Algorithm.~\ref{algorithm:tracking_supervisor}. { \begin{remark} Note that the proposed solution resorts to worst-case arguments.
+Consequently, conservatism is an inherent feature of the proposed data-driven set-theoretic framework.
+In particular, the use of outer approximations $\hat{\mathcal{S}}_{k}^{+} \supseteq \mathcal{S}_{k}^{+}$ and of the matrix zonotope $\mathcal{M}_{AB}$ are instrumental to account for all system realizations consistent with the collected data and disturbance bounds, thereby ensuring that unsafe evolutions are not missed.
+At the same time, this introduce conservatism that may lead, for example, to an early activation of the Emergency Controller (EC), which can affect tracking performance.
+However, the Tracking Supervisor (TS) is designed to mitigate this effect by allowing controlled open-loop tracking based on reachable-set predictions and by delaying the activation of the EC as long as safety is certified and the performance index $J$ improves.
+Hence, the proposed architecture does not eliminate conservatism, which would compromise safety, but mitigates its impact on performance. \end{remark} }

+\begin{proposition} Under any admissible cyber-attack, the data-driven tracking supervisor (Algorithm~\ref{algorithm:tracking_supervisor}) allows obtaining a tracking performance index ${I}$ better or equal to the one obtainable using only the safety verification module and emergency controller (Algorithm~\ref{algorithm:set_theoretic_MPC_and_SV}). \end{proposition} \begin{proof} { In the worst-case scenario, a cyber-attack may either remain undetected by the anomaly detector module~\eqref{eq:anomaly_detector} or corrupt the actuation channel.
+In these cases, the TS is either not activated or its computed action is invalidated by the attack.
+Hence, the closed-loop behavior is determined by the SV and EC modules, and the proposed architecture reduces to the baseline safety-preserving architecture without the TS.